Milnor fibre boundary of a non-isolated surface singularity: A geometric representation of and

 Notice that any 3--manifold $M$ obtained in this way is orientation preserving diffeomorphic with the manifold obtained by changing its orientation: $M\approx -M$.

-The statement about the above shape of the graph can be tested by the examples listed in (\ref{ss:PROD}) as well. \end{bekezdes}}
+The statement about the above shape of the graph can be tested using the examples listed in \ref{ss:PROD} as well. \end{bekezdes}

-\begin{example}\labelpar{ex:ARA} The first (and simplest) example already was considered in (\ref{ex:almostfan}), when $f'=x^{d-1}+y^{d-1}$.
-Its graph produced by the Main Algorithm is the first diagram of (\ref{ex:almostfan}) supporting (together with the characteristic polynomial computation) the above statements. \end{example}
+\begin{example}\labelpar{ex:ARA} The first (and simplest) example, when $f'=x^{d-1}+y^{d-1}$, hence $f$ defines an arrangement, was already considered in \ref{ex:almostfan}.
+Its graph produced by the Main Algorithm is the left diagram of \ref{ex:almostfan} supporting (together with the characteristic polynomial computation) the above statements. \end{example}

 \begin{example} Assume that $f=z(x^2+y^3)$ and take $g$ to be a generic linear form.
-The graph $\gc$ is given in (\ref{ex:zf'}).
+The graph $\gc$ is given in \ref{ex:zf'}.
 Running the algorithm and reduced calculus, a possible $\Gmod$ is

-\noi which is compatible with the predicted form from (\ref{bek:plumf}).\end{example}
+\noi which is compatible with the predicted form from \ref{bek:plumf}.\end{example}

+\begin{example}\labelpar{re:SEIFERT}\ix{Seifert manifold} More generally, if $f'=x^a+y^b$, then in the graph of \ref{bek:plumf}, all the 0--vertices can be eliminated by 0--chain or handle absorption, hence we get a star--shaped graph with four legs and central vertex with genus $\mbox{gcd}(a,b)-1$.
+In particular, $\partial F$ has a Seifert structure. \end{example}

-\begin{remark} This family might also serve as a testing family for some of the characteristic polynomial formulae (\ref{charpols}) (regarding the vertical monodromies $M'_{j,ver}$, which, in fact, are much harder to test).
+\begin{remark} Let us consider again the ICIS $\Phi=(f,g)$ as in the original construction. (a) This family might also serve as a testing family for some of the characteristic polynomial formulae \ref{charpols}, regarding the vertical monodromies $M'_{j,ver}$ of the transversal types (which, in fact, are much harder to test).